Boromrop/Cam_Job_Scraping/README.md

-# 🚀 Job Market Scraping & RAG Data Pipeline
+# 🚀 Job Cambodia Market Scraping for RAG Systems

 A comprehensive web scraping project for collecting and processing job data from multiple Cambodian job portals (CamHR, Jobify, and Workinga) with automated markdown generation for Retrieval-Augmented Generation (RAG) systems.